Marriage & Couple Therapy with David and Louise

 My Personal Style

-I find that intensive couple therapy works best for my clients as well as for me, so I work in 1.5-2 hour time blocks.
+I find that intensive couple therapy works best for my clients, so I work in 1.5-2 hour time blocks.
 As a couple therapist, I am interactive and collaborative.
 I bring warmth, humour, and a sensitive listening ear to each counselling session.
-And I look forward to helping you and our partner move forward to a new level of peace and understanding.
+And I look forward to helping you and your partner move forward to a new level of peace and understanding.

-Who Typically Attends My Intensive Couple Therapy Sessions?
+Who Typically Attends Our Intensive Couple Therapy Sessions?

 Many people think of couple therapy as a last resort.
-Couples seek help when they are struggling with:
+But most couples seek help when they are struggling with:

 - persistent conflicts and power struggles